(Disclosure: Some of the links below may be affiliate links)

 You do not have to pay for fuel with Mobility.
 Indeed, each car has a payment card for fuel.
 So, should you need fuel, you can use this card for free for the car’s fuel.

-It is important to note that you have to pay for each hour you have the car, not only for the hours your drive.
+It is important to note that you have to pay for each hour, you have the car, not only for hours your drive.
 So, if you do a 10-minute drive to do some shopping for 2 hours, you will for 2 hours and 20 minutes (twice 10 minutes) for the car.

 Costs of owning a car